djangobits/mtgoxbalancebot/README.md

 Well informed observers do not believe that any BTC will be claimable in 2022.
 We also do not know to what extent the trustee will speed up the distribution by doing things in parallel.
 We had seen in the past that every phase (eg onboarding of all Z-creditors (small sum creditors)) took a few months and nothing else happened in the meantime.
 The trustee is not known to do things in parallel and many of his steps need formal acceptance of the Tokyo court that he was designated by.
 These formal processes usually take a few weeks.

 ### Will all crypto holdings be released at once?
+No. There will be three phases with bigger releases (while the order and size cannot be known yet):

+- A) When the trustee or the designated exchange sell the BTC of those who selected fiat payments.
+- B) The distribution to those who selected ELSP and Intermediate Repayments.
+- C) The distribution of the Final Payment.

-No. Those creditors who choose the "Final Payment" option will most likely get their last portion once pending ligitation (eg. by Coinlab) is resolved.
+Those creditors who choose the "Final Payment" option will most likely get their last portion once pending ligitation (eg. by Coinlab) is resolved.
 These creditors will be able to get an early crypto payment through the "Intermediate Repayment", which should happen together with the "Early Lump Sum Payments".
 But currently, we have no information about the "Intermediate Repayment" and creditors couln't yet choose one of these options, so we don't know how much of the BTC will be held back for the "Final Payment".
+Also we don't know how many will select fiat payments of their crypto holdings.
+So we also do not know how much (if any, seeing the pile of fiat the trustee already holds) will be sold by the trustee or the designated exchanges

 ### Will MtGox creditors sell all their coins, once they get them?
 We don't know.
 But imagine you were a creditor, seeing BTC going to 69k$ in 2021, would you then sell them below 20k$ in 2022?
 Also, those creditors in urgent need of money had the occasion to sell their claims to claim buyers and some already did.
 In informal votes in a telegram group more than 60% of more than 250 creditors indicated they won't sell their crypto once they get it.
 Some said they would even buy more for the fiat portion they will receive from the trustee.
 While this is all anectotal, it seems obvious to me that most creditors, which are crypto OGs, won't sell at the bottom of the 2022 bear market.